About us

 About Deep Sea Reporter

-We are based in Sweden but with a global reach we create impactful reportage and articles.
+We are based in Sweden but with a global presence, we produce stories and articles that connect science, policy makers and the public with the ocean.

 Editorial email